eljefe303030/Melius/README.md

 1. [Royal Weathers - Fantasy Add-On](https://www.nexusmods.com/starfield/mods/7946) some beautiful, potentially not lore-friendly weather on moons and locations without atmosphere.

 **40.1 FIXED AREA EDITS - CITIES & TOWNS & SETTLEMENTS**
-1. a selection of mods that add a significant amount of visual imporvements to New Atlantis, includes New Atlantis Awaits, Positivity New Atlantis and related patches *some users have reported drops in frame rates and infinite loading screens in New Atlantis when using these mods, I myself haven't and highly recommond these mods*
+1. a selection of mods that add a significant amount of visual imporvements to New Atlantis, includes New Atlantis Awaits, Positivity New Atlantis and related patches. *some users have reported drops in frame rates and infinite loading screens in New Atlantis when using these mods, I myself haven't and highly recommond these mods*

 **43.1 OUTPOST BUILDING**
 1. [Aurie's Build with Credits - BWC](https://www.nexusmods.com/starfield/mods/11890) Allows you to build most outpost/ship objects with credits instead of resources.